DimedS/kedro-ibis-bigquery/README.md

 - **Centralized Code Management**: All pipeline code, including SQL queries, is stored and managed within your Kedro project.
 - **Scalability**: By executing SQL queries on Google BigQuery, you leverage its scalability and performance.
 - **Reproducibility**: Kedro ensures that your ML pipelines are reproducible, making it easier to share and collaborate with others.
+- **Flexibility**: Ibis allows you to easily switch between database engines and backends without needing to rewrite SQL code, simply by changing the connection backend option.

 ### Conclusion

 By integrating Ibis with Kedro, I was able to create a scalable and maintainable solution for managing ML pipelines that include SQL query execution.
-This approach keeps all code centralized within the Kedro project, allowing for better version control and collaboration.
+This approach keeps all code centralised within the Kedro project, allowing for better version control and collaboration.
 If you're facing similar challenges, I highly recommend exploring the combination of Kedro, Ibis, and `ibis.TableDataset`.

-Feel free to reach out if you have any questions or need further details on the implementation!
+Feel free to reach out if you have any questions or need further details on the implementation.
+You can contact me via Slack or Telegram.
+[Slack](https://kedro-org.slack.com/team/U05515LHK2R) or [Telegram](https://t.me/dimed).

+Dmitry Sorokin, Senior ML Engineer